Stakeholder Mapping: Methods, Benefits & Examples

 1. Salience Model

 Salience refers to how prominent or noticeable something or someone is.
 This stakeholder mapping model is used to classify stakeholders on the attributes of power, legitimacy, and urgency.
-You can use the venn diagram to show how these attributes intersect, resulting in seven stakeholder groups with varying degrees of power, legitimacy, and urgency.
+You can use the venn diagram to show how these attributes intersect, resulting in a visual representation of seven stakeholder groups with varying degrees of power, legitimacy, and urgency.

 From there, these seven groups can be assigned to three categories for prioritization.